Heydon/xiao/README.md

 Xiao capitalizes on standard browser behavior, letting you use links and hash fragments to invoke routes.
 However, there will be times you want to reroute the user programmatically.
 A redirect maybe.
 For this, you can use the `reroute` method.

-The first argument is the desired route id and the second any params you may want to supply.
+The first argument is the desired route (or route child element) id and the second any params you may want to supply.

 ```js
 app.reroute('login', '?redirect=true')